 What Are Some Examples?

 In general, there are three types of product defects: design defects, manufacturing defects, and marketing defects.
 Any of these defects could be in household or vehicle products.
 Some household defective products include fans, portable heaters, hair dryers and hair tools, and air conditioning units.
 These products could overheat and catch fire, or they could break and cause serious harm or injury.
 Other frequently defective products include air bags, faulty seat belts, and other damaged vehicle parts.
-Automobile manufacturers and companies usually let their customers know when there’s an auto part recall, so it’s a good idea to keep up with that news and know if your vehicle could have a deficient part.
+Automobile manufacturers and companies usually let their customers know when there’s an auto part recall, so it’s a good idea to keep up with that firm-overview/news and know if your vehicle could have a deficient part.

 If I Get Hurt, How Can I Win My Case?